 9:00 a.m. — Q&A

-Members of the Roundtable Young Professionals receive complimentary admission with the link in their email invitation.
-For more information about RYP membership, please contact Morgan Garvey at 713-348-8087 or firstname.lastname@example.org.
+Members of the Roundtable Young Professionals received complimentary admission with the link in their email invitation.
+For more information about RYP membership, please contact Morgan Garvey at 713-348-8087 or email@example.com.

 Jay A. Brown was appointed president and chief executive officer of Crown Castle International Corp. in June 2016.
 Crown Castle owns, operates and leases more than 40,000 cell towers and approximately 70,000 route miles of fiber-supporting small cells and fiber solutions across every major U.S. market, a nationwide portfolio of communications infrastructure that connects cities and communities to essential data, technology and wireless service.